Thor110/AlienTrilogyResurrection/README.md

 - Not really a level "viewer" per-se, currently it is just a testing tool for parsing level data, it can also export the level geometry as OBJ files.
 - May or may not extend it to level viewer and editor functionality one day.
 - Need to implement an export feature for the location of level objects, enemies, crates, pickups, switches, doors etc
-- Currently ~4kb remains unparsed in each level file, I am not certain on what this data is yet but the tool provides more information such as the offset and exact number of bytes which have not yet been parsed.

 Patches

 - Multiple UVs across the games levels, lifts and doors need fixing.
 - The UVs for the Queens Egg Sack from the final level need fixing.
-- A trigger for a lift with an inaccessible secret needs fixing on L371LEV as noted by Bobblen. ( https://www.avpgalaxy.net/forum/index.php?topic=67544.0 )

 Unity